Data-Augmented Resolvent Analysis of Wall-Bounded High-Pressure Transcritical Flow: Results Discussion

-The fifth mode reveals a prominent energy peak near the hot/top wall, where its localized energy exceeds that of the first mode, highlighting smaller-scale energetic motions concentrated closer to the wall.
-In contrast, mode six exhibits energetic structures extending across nearly the entire wall-normal direction, with substantial amplitude spanning from the cold/bottom to the hot/top wall.
-This broad vertical support suggests the presence of large-scale, channel-spanning oscillations or global modes, likely influenced by real-fluid thermodynamic effects; phenomena that are typically absent in isothermal wall-bounded flows.
-It is worth noting that global, channel-spanning modes have been reported in both isothermal channel~\citep{Kim1987-A} and Couette flows~\citep{Gibson2009-A,Tuckerman2011-A}; here, however, their amplitude and wall-to-wall coherence are markedly enhanced, highlighting the distinctive characteristics of the transcritical case.
+\review{The fifth mode reveals a prominent energy peak near the hot/top wall, with its local energy relative to its own total mode energy exceeding that of other regions, indicating smaller-scale motions concentrated closer to the wall.
+In contrast, mode six shows energetic contributions at multiple wall-normal locations, with distinct high-energy patches spanning from the near-cold to near-hot wall.
+These discrete regions suggest the presence of large-scale, channel-spanning oscillations, or global modes, influenced by real-fluid thermodynamic effects, phenomena that are typically absent in isothermal wall-bounded flows.} It is worth noting that global, channel-spanning modes have been reported in both isothermal channel~\citep{Kim1987-A} and Couette flows~\citep{Gibson2009-A,Tuckerman2011-A}; here, however, their amplitude and wall-to-wall coherence are markedly enhanced, highlighting the distinctive characteristics of the transcritical case.
 Similarly, the seventh mode displays a pronounced energy peak near the hot/top wall, whereas the tenth mode concentrates its largest energy near the cold/bottom wall.
 These observations underscore the vertical heterogeneity of coherent motions throughout the channel, reflecting complex interactions between wall effects and transcritical thermodynamics.
 Higher-order modes retain comparable spatial support but exhibit subtle phase shifts and modulations in their vertical extent, reinforcing the conclusion that a significant portion of the flow energy organizes into coherent structures adjacent to the pseudo-boiling region.